How Wedding Loans Work

 Where to Borrow

+For the best rates, get a personal loan from a bank, credit union, or online lender.
 Peer to peer lenders might also be an option – they offer relatively short-term loans at competitive rates.
 If you can’t pay the loan off within a few years, it might be best to re-think.

 Credit cards are risky for funding your wedding.
 Sure, they’re easy to use, but things can get out of control easily.
 If you have great credit and (more importantly) a plan to pay off your loan within six months or a year, you could use a 0% interest convenience check.
 But if you don’t pay the loan off quickly you’ll almost certainly find yourself in over your head.